CFI Airmen Certification Standards: Preflight Preparation

 This is covered in 14 CFR 91.205.
 The section is broken out with requirements for VFR (day), VFR (night), and IFR, as well as Category II and III operations.
 This task is limited to VFR regulations.

 Do you have to memorize these lists?
 Probably not, but a passing familiarity wouldn't hurt.
 An instructor's job is to teach student pilots that these requirements exist, and when in doubt, they should refer to them, since this is just another checklist.
-Besides, relying on memory to know what's required and what isn't sounds like bad SOP.

 As far as the six-pack goes, an airplane only needs two of the six to be legal:

 Also mentioned is a "magnetic direction indicator," which would be a compass, not a Heading Indicator (no magnets in there).
+Certain glass cockpits meet this requirement.

 Also required are some basic items to monitor each engine: